Download a PDF version of this page

 - Power Factor: Better to equal performance for loads 50%-100%.

 The Matrix AP Harmonic Filter, with MTE’s innovative adaptive passive technology, is the most advanced harmonic filter that provides improved power factor and energy efficiency.
-Using the patent pending adaptive passive technology, the filter adapts to various loads while providing optimized THID performance.
+Using the patented adaptive passive technology, the filter adapts to various loads while providing optimized THID performance.
 It guarantees a THID performance of 8% MAX at 30% load and 5% MAX at full load and helps meet IEEE-519 requirements.

 Matrix AP Benefits